dheijl/swyh-rs/README.md

 A "Stream-What-You-Hear" implementation written in Rust, MIT licensed.

-The current release is 1.8.4 with
+The current release is 1.8.5 with

+- chunked encoding removed
 - a fix for issue #107
 - a new button to enable injecting silence (Sonos specific)
 - a fix for QPlay devices (issue #99) like the Xiaomi S12